What are skolems and why are they causing type errors?

 Newton is still under development.
 The above points are aspirational.

-How does one add immutability to a language in which the established idioms center on imperative for loops, without starting a cultural revolution?
+How does one add immutability to a language without starting a cultural revolution, when the established idioms center on imperative for loops?
 I have been mulling over this question and think I found a good answer.

 It turns out that pattern matching on Python-style tuples requires existential types.
 This is the second time I encounter them, so I figured it is a good opportunity to show how they arise in practise.

 Python’s print function is difficult to type check because it takes an arbitrary number of arbitrary arguments.
 We cannot give it a fixed number of type parameters, like other polymorphic functions.
-How can we accomodate it in a statically typed language?
+Is it even possible to accomodate a function like this in a statically typed language?
+I think so.

 I am now able to compile small but useful Newton programs that exercise the full feature set to Python!
 This is a major breakthrough because until now there was always something that would break when you tried something more complex.